MYokochi/yokochi-design/content/ai/index.md

 ## Creating a desirable experience

-Following the proof of concept, our aim was to develop a desirable AI experience, starting with the kitchen configurator.
+Following the proof of concept, our aim was to develop a desirable AI experience.
-Simplifying the experience was crucial since our primary users were older, wealthy Americans.
+Simplifying the process was crucial since our primary users were older, wealthy Americans.
 Additionally, architects and designers at physical showrooms used the tool to create quick proposals during client appointments.

 ![Kitchen](kitchen.webp)